WHAT IS THE CARNIVORE DIET?

 Anyone following a strict carnivore diet can eat virtually all meats including but not limited to; beef, chicken, turkey, organ meats, lamb, and pork.
 However, it is advised that individuals pay special attention to fatty cuts of their meat products in a bid to gain the necessary energy and calories.
 Go-to meat include steaks, roasts, and ground beef.

 Fish is included on the menu with all common fish meats accepted.
 Cod, salmon, sardines, crab, lobster, mackerel, etc. can all be enjoyed.
-Other animal products such as eggs, lard, milk, and marrow can be consumed in any quantity, but heavy cream, hard cheese, and butter (any low-lactose dairy) should be restricted to small quantities.
+Other animal products such as eggs, lard and marrow can be consumed in any quantity should you be able to tolerate them, but heavy cream, hard cheese, and butter (any low-lactose dairy) should be restricted to smaller quantities.

 LEARN MORE: IN DEPTH CARNIVORE FOODS LIST >